 Stately and practical, Higo zogan metalwork was created to customize military gear.
 When swords were outlawed in 1876, craftsmen specializing in this art invariably branched out.
 Nowadays this gold and silver inlay technique is used on everything from cufflinks to bespoke guitars.

 Celebrate cherry blossoms all around the prefecture with food and drink.
 The grounds of Kumamoto Castle are particularly beautiful and festive.

 Kumamoto comes alive with special events, including the Horse Festival, the Yamaga Lantern Festival, and various fireworks displays.

 Changing leaves are a beautiful compliment to bathing in hot springs.
 Enjoy local citrus fruits like the dekopon, also called the "sumo mandarin."

 Warm up in an onsen or with a steaming hot pot meal.
-Hot pot made with local horse meat is a Kumamoto winter specialty.
+Hot pot made with rich seafood is a Kumamoto winter specialty.